Have you been injured or lost a loved one in a traffic crash? You are not alone.

-The aftermath of losing a loved one or being seriously injured, for many people, brings a sense of confusion, depression, anxiety, and hopelessness.
-It is an assault on the physical, emotional, mental and spiritual sense of self that few people are prepared for.
-Dealing with the resulting heartbreak and grief is a full-time, exhausting job that often takes place at the same time practical and legal issues demand attention.
+The aftermath of losing a loved one or being seriously injured often brings a sense of confusion, depression, anxiety, and hopelessness.
+It derails our ability to feel safe in the world and is an assault on our physical, emotional, mental and spiritual lives.
+Dealing with the resulting heartbreak and grief is exhausting and often takes place at the same time that practical and legal issues demand attention.

 We are here for you.

 Contact us at 844-FSS-PEER or firstname.lastname@example.org for more information.

 Support Community Gatherings

 FSS Support Community monthly meetings are an opportunity for individuals who have lost a loved one and those impacted by traffic violence, to connect in a structured, supportive environment.
 Many sessions include guest speakers who help to facilitate a healing modality, provide insight or relevant information, or an experiential activity.
 We also leave time for discussion and resource sharing.
 These gatherings are designed to offer support and guidance and to help participants manage the pain and isolation that can occur after trauma and loss.

 We meet monthly at changing locations.
 Some months are specifically for individuals with a loss, others are for those who have been injured, and some are for both groups.
 Participants may join at any time.
 See calendar for details.

 FSS Peer Mentoring provides bereaved family members, or those seriously injured, with a connection to a volunteer peer support mentor.
 Our FSS mentors are all individuals who have been through a similar experience and are dedicated to helping others survive this life-altering tragedy.